erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 ## The Need for Construction Robots

 Construction is and will be facing significant challenges.
-Our urban population is rising @PopulationDivision-UnitedNationsWorldUrbanizationProspects, necessitating not only the creation of significant amounts of new building stock but also the densification and upgrading of existing stock.
+Our urban population is rising [@PopulationDivision-UnitedNationsWorldUrbanizationProspects], necessitating not only the creation of significant amounts of new building stock but also the densification and upgrading of existing stock.
 Furthermore we must reduce the impact that of our buildings and their use on the environment.
 At the same time our lackluster response to climate change has already resulted in increasingly extreme weather conditions and changes to the temperatures that our buildings should handle.
 And ideally we need to surmount all of these challenges while creating a building stock that actually fulfills the needs specific to the locale.
-Many so called developed nations are also facing shortages in skilled construction workers @MorrisonConstructionLaborShortage, not only due to the aging population and unattractive working conditions but also due to the reliance on cheap foreign labour.
+Many so called developed nations are also facing shortages in skilled construction workers [@MorrisonConstructionLaborShortage], not only due to the aging population and unattractive working conditions but also due to the reliance on cheap foreign labour.
 The latter has caused many sectors in construction to stagnate technologically as innovation was more costly than masses of cheap labour.

 Luckily the technological advances have led other industries to look to stark individualization and increasing flexibility in their production.